SQLCODE917/Lodya/README.md

 #### Restrictions

 Given a Person and today's date, returns all the restrictions (can't have Theme Ingredient X, Preference for less salt, etc).
-Everyone begins with 1 Restriction - no repeated Theme Ingredients.
+Everyone begins with 1 Restriction - no repeated Theme Ingredients between meals of the day.

+Every week there are Week-Specific Dishes - as long as these don't repeat between yesterday and today this is better handled by hard-coding recipes per day Within meals, protein doesn't repeat
+Same recipe cannot be had 2 days in a row

 #### Planner